 The history of voting rights in the US is largely the story of the struggles of women, former slaves, and native peoples to secure the right to vote – then to keep it.
 Repeated attacks on voting rights and efforts to manipulate the outcome of the vote continue up to this day, as illustrated in the timeline included here and discussed in more detail in the problem brief on voting rights.

 The timeline offers a brief glimpse into the steady but often challenged expansion of voting rights.

 NOTE: Throughout our history, immigrants have also struggled to obtain and then exercise their right to vote, but their struggle is more closely tied to the back-and-forth over their right to enter the country and become citizens.
-We will examine that history in our forthcoming storyline on immigration and the promise of democracy.
+We examine that history in our storyline on the indifference of US law to immigrants.

 Northern California Citizenship Project Mobilize the Immigrant Vote 2004 – Capacity Building Series, “U.S. Voting Rights Timeline”, https://a.s.kqed.net/pdf/education/digitalmedia/us-voting-rights-timeline.pdf, accessed Aug 30, 2019

 iVote Civic Education Fund, Voting Rights Timeline, https://www.ivotecef.org/timeline, accessed Aug 30, 2019

 Grace Panetta and Olivia Reaney, “The evolution of American voting rights in 242 years shows how far we’ve come — and how far we still have to go,” Business Insider, Feb 15, 2019, https://www.businessinsider.com/when-women-got-the-right-to-vote-american-voting-rights-timeline-2018-10, accessed Aug 30, 2019